Browse This Article:

 Is Google Keyword Planner Free?

-Yes, the Google keyword tool is completely free, all you need is a Google Ads account.
+Yes, the Google keyword planner tool is completely free, all you need is a Google Ads account.
 You do not have to spend any money in your account to use the planner.
-It is built as a tool for advertisers to research keywords and build successful campaigns.
+It is built as a tool for advertisers to research keywords, create keyword lists, and build successful campaigns.
 Ultimately, Google wants you to spend money with their advertising platform, so the Keyword Planner is helpful for advertisers.

-We have several video tutorials below that will show you how to do PPC Keyword Research and SEO Keyword Research for your business.
+We have several keyword research video tutorials below that will show you how to do PPC Keyword Research and SEO Keyword Research for your business.
+You can access our complete YouTube playlist here.

 The two PPC Advertising Networks you need to use the Keyword Tool for research are Google Ads and Bing Microsoft Advertising.
 The Google Keyword Planner can give you great ideas for both networks because popular search keywords tend to be very similar on both channels.
 You can find our PPC keyword research tutorial here.